josiah-zzz/Smart-Health-Urban-Infrastructure-Monitoring-SUIM-System/README.md

 ⏳ **IN PROGRESS:**

-- MQ-7, MICS-6814 sensors (arriving by Feb 18?)
+- MICS-6814 sensors (arriving by Feb 18?)

-- PMS5003 integration (awaiting breakout boards, may not arrive in time, nuclear option is to cut the wire to separate connections manually)
+- PMS5003 integration (breakout boards, only option is to cut the wire to separate connections manually, nothing to lose 🤷‍♂️)

 - Nodes 2 & 3 assembly